willowbk/willowbk.github.io/_pages/about.md

 ---
 permalink: /
 title: "Biophysics in Network Science, Molecular Evolution, Stochastic Processes, and Optimization"
-excerpt: "I am a researcher near completion of my Ph.D in Physics & Astronomy studying various topics in the field of Biological Physics."
+excerpt: "I am a researcher near completion of my Ph.D in Physics & Astronomy studying various topics in the field of biological physics."
 author_profile: true
 redirect_from:
   - /about/